codegirls/materials/2014-03-25-javascript-steps.md

     incrementCount();
     incrementCount();

-    // Try describing what incrementCount does in your own words.
+Try describing what incrementCount does in your own words.
+Or maybe write a function that returns your age in days.

     // Ok, good.
 Now we can increment numbers, but that's still a bit
     // boring.